College of Engineering and Computer Science

 Students may drop courses that extend over the full term without academic penalty during the nine-week period beginning on the first day of classes of the term.
 For seven-week terms, or other scheduled terms shorter than a normal full term, this period will be four weeks.
 A final grade of E will be recorded for an unofficially dropped course.

-Students must contact an SRA advisor in person to discuss a late drop petition since supporting documentation is always required.
+Students must contact a CECS academic advisor in person to discuss a late drop petition since supporting documentation is always required.
 Students continue to be registered for a course, and should continue to attend it and do all the assignments, unless and until their late drop petition is approved by the CECS Office of Advising and Academic Success.

 Totally Withdrawing from the Term